How is HHS addressing Multiple Chronic Conditions?

 HHS evaluated the implementation of the Framework to assess the progress of other federal, public and private organizations in their response to the strategies provided.
 In support of this effort, a searchable database of MCC-related programs, activities, and initiatives sponsored by other federal, public and private organizations is being developed.
 Gaps in both inventories were identified to determine which activities further the implementation of the Framework.
 As a result, the following two stakeholder meetings were held in the summer of 2012:

-- Sustaining self-care management [meeting summary, PDF - 790 KB]
+- Sustaining self-care management - meeting summary

 The overall aim of the meetings is to continue advancing the HHS goals for MCC.